Can You Use Paper Towels As Wax Strips?

 Here is a simple recipe on how to make sugar wax at home, with ingredients that you probably have lying around waiting:

-If the sugar wax is too soft to remove as is, you can once again use a strip of a glossy magazine to help it along.
+If the sugar wax is too soft to remove as is, you can use a strip from a glossy magazine to help it along.

 Bonus: Pre-Waxed Strips